Temitope-Kola/SPORTS-SALES-ANALYSIS/README.md

 ## In this analysis, I am interested in finding;
 * Revenue Distribution By Region
-* Which Age Group Does The Company"s Product Appeal To Mostky
+* Which Age Group Does The Company"s Product Appeal To Most
 * Product Popularity
 * Sales Trend